-Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial association and the second se
+Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial as Audit & committee or cash management purposes.

-Financial assets at fair value through profit and loss The Shire classifies the following financial assets at fair value through profit and loss.

-- debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. equity investments which the Shire has not elected to recognise fair value gains and losses through other comprehensive income.
+The Shire classifies the following financial assets at fair value through profit and loss: - debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. equity investments which the Shire has not elected to recognise fair value gains and losses through other comprehensive income.